Anshu122006/CalculatorApp/README.md

 - Keeps a history of the calculations
 - Can calculate integrals, derivatives and can solve equations (through the api)
 - auto-checks for a valid input, ie, user cannot enter an invalid input

+An apk of the app is also present for testing.